War in Donbas: Background

-Protests and revolution
+Ukrainian revolution

-In November 2013, the 'Euromaidan' protests began in response to Yanukovych's decision to abandon a political association and free trade agreement with the European Union (EU), instead choosing closer ties to Russia.
+In November 2013, the 'Euromaidan' protests began in response to Yanukovych's sudden decision to abandon a political association and free trade agreement with the European Union (EU), instead choosing closer ties to Russia.
 Earlier that year, Ukraine's parliament had overwhelmingly approved finalising the agreement with the EU.
 Russia had put pressure on Ukraine to reject it.
 The scope of the protests widened, with calls for Yanukovych's resignation.
 Protesters opposed what they saw as government corruption and abuse of power, oligarchic sway, police brutality and human rights violations.
-The protests culminated in February 2014 with clashes in Kyiv between protesters and Berkut special riot police, in which 108 protesters were killed.
-Yanukovych and the opposition signed an agreement on 21 February, but he secretly fled the city that evening.
+On 28 January 2014, Ukraine's government resigned.
+The protests climaxed on 18–20 February 2014 with clashes in Kyiv between protesters and Berkut special riot police, in which 108 protesters were killed; most of them were shot by snipers.
+On 21 February, President Yanukovych and the opposition signed an agreement to bring about an interim unity government, early elections, and urgent constitutional changes (which needed to be signed by the president).
+However, Yanukovych secretly fled the city that evening.
 The next day, parliament voted to remove him from office.
+About 73% of the parliament and members of all parties voted to remove him, including members of his own party.
+On 27 February, an interim government was established and early presidential elections were scheduled.
 This series of events became known as the Revolution of Dignity.

 Immediately following the revolution, unmarked Russian troops occupied the Ukrainian territory of Crimea.
 After an illegal referendum, Crimea was annexed by Russia.